LDNGuide

 The Allpress roastery on Dalston Lane has an excellent, surprisingly secluded outdoor patio.
 It’s one of the best spots in E8 to sit with a flat white or espresso on a sunny morning.

 This Dalston cafe is home to a kimchi and stichelton toastie that keeps us up at night wondering if we can ever go back to a regular toastie.
-It also has a outdoor setup in the form of a secret garden at the back.
-It’s the perfect place for a coffee and a snack with a friend.
+Snackbar also has a outdoor setup in the form of a lush, secret garden at the back.

-This slick, ultra-modern cafe in Vauxhall has floor to ceiling windows, great coffee, and an all-day breakfast menu.
+This slick, ultra-modern cafe in Battersea has floor-to-ceiling windows, great coffee, and an all-day breakfast menu.
 And the spacious outdoor seating means it’s a great spot for a relaxed coffee catch-up.

 This sweet neighbourhood cafe in Wandsworth is a favourite with the locals and has some bench seats out front which are great for drinking coffee and getting a bite to eat when the sun is out.